MBTI Team Building

 Increase communication and understanding within your team

-The questionnaire works by identifying a range of Myers Briggs personality types, which are invaluable for understanding team dynamics and relationships.
+The MBTI questionnaire works by identifying a range of Myers Briggs personality types, which are invaluable for understanding team dynamics and relationships.

 Our Myers Briggs workshops help to explain each of the communication preferences from the MBTI Questionnaire in an interactive, supportive and fun way.
 Crucially, we help each team member to acquire insights about how they and their colleagues prefer to take in information and make decisions.

-In summary, the MBTI team building workshop provides each team member with:
+The MBTI team building workshop provides each team member with:

 Usually we split participants into two teams for each exercise, according to their self-assessed preference.
 As a result, they can confirm their assessment and observe the opposite preference with their colleagues.
 Finally, the facilitator conducts a review of each exercise, sharing key insights and summarising how to apply the learning to the working environment.

 We then undertake a group review of team’s collective communication preferences.
 In addition, we look at the potential impact of the findings.
 In conclusion, we then examine how best to address any perceived under or over utilisation of communication preferences within the team.

 - An on-line MBTI questionnaire, which takes about 25 minutes to complete prior to the workshop

 Based upon their individual responses to the Myers Briggs Questionnaire, team members will receive a short automated report.
 As a result, they are then able to identify which of the sixteen personality types best describes themselves.